The Portfolio Challenge

 When will the challenge start?

-Submissions via Blackboard with E-mail backup as necessary due by 11:59:59PM
+Submissions via D2L with E-mail backup as necessary due by 11:59:59PM

 How it Works

 - Students form groups of two, three, or four participants

 - Develop a diversified portfolio of a minimum of 8 stocks and 6 fixed income securities

 - No more than 10% may be in mutual funds

 - Portfolios will provide a long term solution for the client.

 - Students are provided the case prior to kickoff meeting and have 10 days after the meeting to develop an executive summary

 - Students' work, including supporting documentation, is judged by the review committee, and teams selected to continue have 2 weeks to develop a full analysis